 If you want help passing your Kentucky real estate exam, The CE Shop also offers comprehensive Exam Prep tailored to Kentucky.

 To apply for your Kentucky real estate license with the Kentucky Department of Professional Licensing, click here.

-Lastly, you must have an errors and omissions insurance policy in place before obtaining an active license.
+Lastly, you must have Errors and Omissions insurance policy in place before obtaining an active license.
 For more information, click here.